 Yet what I can I give Him: give my heart.

-No longer is the divine favor upon only those who eat kosher, observe Sabbath in a strict way, and commemorate Pesach and other festivals.
+Divine favor is not only those who keep Torah, who eat kosher, observe Sabbath in a strict way, and commemorate Pesach and other festivals.
 Christ is now our Pesach, our Passover.

-Another theme is global mission.
 The gospel for the world – the whole world.
 This means not preaching our culture, or even our peculiar religious traditions.
 This means preaching Christ alone.
-The Magi come from the East (Persia).
-People of other cultures and other religions come to see something in this Jesus.

-Christianity in China will look different than it does in Germany, or North Dakota.
+Therefore, Christianity in China will look a bit different than it does in Germany, or North Dakota.
 Christianity, and also Lutheranism, look very different in Latin countries than they do here.
 This is something to celebrate.
 The core message is the same, but many of the customs and traditions are different.

 Epiphany may be a time to consider sponsoring a missionary.
 Even a small amount helps! http://www.elca.org/missionaries.
 Get started with a special Epiphany season offering.

 ἰδοὺ μάγοι ἀπὸ ἀνατολῶν παρεγένοντο εἰς Ἱεροσόλυμα.
-“Behold, Magi from the East came to Jerusalem.”
+“Behold, Magi from the East arrived in Jerusalem.”
 The word μάγοι (magoi) is the plural of μάγος (magos), a word used for a hundred years before Jesus to refer to Zoroastrian priests.
 Zoroaster (or Zarathustra) lived at least 6,000 years before Jesus.
 He was probably Persian by birth, but no one knows for sure.
 Most agree Eastern Iran, probably.

 Zoroaster founded a religion now known as Zoroastrianism or Mazdaism or Magianism, through the writing of hymns and liturgical pieces.
 Zoroastrianism focused on the worship of Ahura Mazda, a transcendent, benevolent deity.
 Zoroastrianism was at some point in the two millennia before Christ, the largest religion in the world.